FuelLabs/fuel-block-committer/README.md

 ## RPC Failover

 The fuel-block-committer supports automatic failover between multiple Ethereum WebSocket RPC endpoints.
-This capability:

-The failover mechanism uses the following monitoring parameters (hardcoded internally):
+The failover mechanism uses the following monitoring parameters:

-- **Transaction Failure Threshold**: 5 transaction failures within a 5-minute window will mark a provider as unhealthy.
+- **Transaction Failure Threshold**: Configurable number of transaction failures within a configurable time window will mark a provider as unhealthy.
 Transaction failures are specifically tracked when transactions disappear from the mempool without being mined (i.e., they are "squeezed out"), not when transactions are mined but fail execution.
 - **Consecutive Error Threshold**: 3 consecutive errors from an Ethereum or Fuel provider will mark it as unhealthy.

 When a provider is marked as unhealthy, the system automatically switches to the next available provider in the list.
 However, once all providers in the list become unhealthy, the system will remain in an unhealthy state and requires a restart to recover.
 There is no automatic periodic checking of previously unhealthy providers.